 How to Reduce Menopause Symptoms naturally?

-Here is a list of 7 steps to starting a vegetarian diet that will help you with women reducing their menopause and men with their andropause.
+Here is a list of 7 steps to starting a vegetarian diet that will help women reduce their menopause and men with their andropause.

-- Green vegetables into your diet should be encouraged.
-Green vegetables such as yams, dark leafy vegetables like kale, collard greens, and spinach, Pak Choi, broccoli, and cabbage, as well as peppers, tomatoes should be particularly included have significant benefits on your health.
+- Green vegetables in your diet should be encouraged.
+Green vegetables such as yams, dark leafy vegetables like kale, collard greens, and spinach, Pak Choi, broccoli, and cabbage, as well as peppers, and tomatoes, should be particularly included significant benefits on your health.

-- Avoid fried food or junk food: Choose foods that are rich in nutrients -which is needed during your transition phase in your life for reducing menopause symptoms.
+- Avoid fried food or junk food: Choose foods that are rich in nutrients -which are needed during your transition phase in your life to reduce menopause symptoms.
 Instead of fried food, go for boiled, baked, and steamed food.
 It is better to have whole grain bread, oat, and rye rather than white bread or flour.
 When choosing rice, select long-grain brown rice over white rice.
 Sweet potatoes and pasta should be more frequently included in your diet in comparison to potatoes.
 Beans and lentils should be an essential component of your diet.

-- Include more fruits in your diet like banana, melons, and citrus fruits which are high in potassium content helps in maintaining sodium level and retention of water.
+- Include more fruits in your diet like bananas, melons, and citrus fruits which are high in potassium content helps maintain sodium levels and water retention.
 Dry fruits like apricots and figs should also be included.

 - Menopause can sometimes feel like a difficult time in a woman’s life.
 Remember that sticking to a healthier diet is not only going to help you reduce your menopause; it will also help you lead a healthier and much longer life, which you can spend with your loved ones.
-If you ever feel disheartened or depressed, find ways to cheer you up and make sure you stick to the diet even in tough times, because in the long run, you will be glad you turned vegetarian.
+If you ever feel disheartened or depressed, find ways to cheer yourself up and make sure you stick to the diet even in tough times because, in the long run, you will be glad you turned vegetarian.

 Consider the vegetarian lifestyle today and take a step in the right direction and discover the simple steps to start the vegetarian lifestyle now.

-- Lifestyle and dietary factors determine age at natural menopause
+- Lifestyle and dietary factors determine the age at natural menopause

 - Diet and age at menopause: Is there a connection?